 This Costa is sandwiched between the Costa Blanca to the North, and the Costa de Almeria to the South and makes up the coastline of the Murcia Region of Spain.
 Its fine, sandy beaches are surrounded by dunes and virgin pine forests and the area is flat with quiet roads.

-This Costa is an absolutely wonderful place for families and retirees to call home as all of the towns and villages here are family friendly and they offer a relaxed, laid back way of life.
+This Costa is an absolutely wonderful place for families and retirees to call home as all of the towns and villages here are family friendly and they offer a relaxed, laid-back way of life.

 Promenades are popular, as is good food and celebrating tradition.

-The beach at Mar Menor is shallow, so warms quickly, and slopes gently into the ocean, which makes it the perfect beach for young children and anyone who prefers not to be buffeted by wave.
+The beach at Mar Menor is shallow, so warms quickly, and slopes gently into the ocean, which makes it the perfect beach for young children and anyone who prefers not to be buffeted by a wave.

 For those looking for somewhere a bit livelier, the port at Mazarrón near San Pedro del Pinatar offers an array of activities to participate in, and an upbeat social scene.

 Living on the Costa Calida is very affordable, expats can expect prices to be about 25 percent cheaper than in Madrid.
-Fruit seems to cost more, however meat and other essential shopping items are less than €1.
+Fruit seems to cost more, however, meat and other essential shopping items are less than €1.

 Apartments can be rented for nearly half the cost of properties in Spain’s Capital, but they’re slightly more expensive to buy.